-For engineers developing software for embedded Linux systems, MULTI for Linux brings the comprehensive debugging capabilities needed to dramatically improve productivity and bring a more reliable product to market faster.
+MULTI for Linux brings advanced debugging to engineers developing embedded Linux software.
+It dramatically improves their productivity and helps them bring a more reliable, higher-performing product to market faster.

-With MULTI for Linux, embedded engineers can now visualize and debug all aspects of an embedded Linux system—including the Linux kernel, kernel threads, interrupt services routines, as well as user mode threads and processes—faster and more easily than ever before.
+With MULTI for Linux and Green Hills consulting services, you can now visualize and debug all aspects of an embedded Linux system—including the Linux kernel, kernel threads, interrupt services routines, user mode threads and processes—faster and more easily than ever before.

 Generate faster, smaller code

-Green Hills optimizing compilers are the best on the market.
-On EEMBC benchmarks—the most widely accepted benchmarks in the embedded industry—the Green Hills Compilers consistently outperform competing compilers to generate the fastest and smallest code for 32- and 64-bit processors.
+Compilers are the essential ingredient to leverage processor performance and the Green Hills C/C++ optimizing compilers are the best in the industry.
+On the widely- accepted EEMBC benchmarks for embedded processors the Green Hills Compilers consistently outperform competing compilers to generate the fastest and smallest code for 32- and 64-bit processors.

 Pinpoint performance bottlenecks

-Using Green Hills' exceptional PathAnalyzer, Profiler, and EventAnalyzer, you can easily identify and eliminate performance bottlenecks in your code.
-The result is a faster, more streamlined application:
+The second key ingredient to maximizing your program’s performance is using the best performance analysis tools.
+With the help of History and the Profiler tools, you can easily identify and eliminate performance bottlenecks in your code.
+The result is a faster, more efficient application.

-The Profiler's interface streamlines analyses, showing how often and for how long different tasks, functions, instructions, etc were called so you can pinpoint where to target optimization and testing efforts.
-Click here for a larger view.
+The Profiler's interface streamlines analyses by showing how often and for how long different tasks, functions, and instructions were run so you can pinpoint where to focus optimization and test efforts.

 Lower your production cost